Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - The LCD will also display the 'LUmon' value.
 - By a special command: `aux get_LU_monitor`.

 A **reset** function is also provided for the monitored LU value, by a web button or by command line.

 An auto reset will occur when **changing the preamp input**.
-Optionally, the LU value could be reset also when **the played album or title changes** (option inside `config.yml`).
+In addition, the LU value could be reset also when **the played album or title changes** (option inside `config.yml`).

 To compensate for high LU-Integrated values on your listening audio program, we provide some options: